StSchnell/Data-Center-Automation/JavaScriptTools.md

 <p align="center"><img src="images/bridge.png"></p>

+## TypeScript

+Here an approach to show that it is very easy to integrate TypeScript, and also save the source code.

+Here a detailed description [how to integrate TypeScript code in VMware Aria Automation](https://blog.stschnell.de/).<br>The [example files are here available](JavaScriptTools/TypeScript/addNumbers) in this repository.

 ## C#

 Here an approach to show that it is very easy to integrate C#, and also save the source code.
 A little combination of the possibilities of the polyglot programming environment allows us to do this.